dartoos-dev/well_formed/README.md

 - **Required fields**: any field can be made required.
 To do this, simply assign an error message to the field's "blank" property.
-- **Validation**: this is done automatically according to the field type, and you can customize the error messages by assigning them to properties like `blank`, `malformed`, etc. In addition, you can pass an extra validation step to the `validator` property.
+- **Validation**: this is done automatically according to the field type.
+You can customize the error messages by assigning them to properties like `blank`, `malformed`, `long`, etc. In addition, you can pass an extra validation step to the `validator` property.
 - **Field masking**: this is also performed automatically.
 For example, the [CpfField](https://pub.dev/documentation/well_formed/latest/brazil/CpfField-class.html) widget displays the mask _###.###.###-##_ as the user enters digits; therefore,